tk-notes/lucas-meier-blog/content/posts/2021/02/tychonoff-theorem-and-zorns-lemma/index.md

 $$

-All of these are equivalent, and the last one says that every collection of closed subsets, for which no finite intersection is empty, the intersection of the collection is also not empty.
+All of these are equivalent, and the last one says that for every collection of closed subsets in which no finite intersection is empty, the intersection of the collection is also not empty.

 This is precisely the statement we wanted to show as equivalent